elky/django-flat-theme/README.md

 **django-flat-theme** brings fresh air to the default Django Admin interface which hasn't changed 10 years from the very first version of Django framework.
 This theme just makes UI modern and clean.

+This app just overrides default admin's CSS.
+All changes are about colors, margins, sizes.
+Nothing major.

+**No any markup changes**.

 ## Installation
 Install via pip: ```pip install git+https://github.com/elky/django-flat-theme.git@master```